-In 2013, Residential acquired portfolios consisting of an aggregate of 8,531 residential mortgage loans, substantially all of which were non-performing, having an aggregate UPB of approximately \$2.22 billion and an aggregate market value of underlying properties of \$1.80 billion as of the respective cut-off dates for the transactions.
-The aggregate purchase price for these portfolios was \$1.22 billion.
+In 2013, Residential acquired portfolios consisting of an aggregate of 8,491 residential mortgage loans and 40 REO properties, substantially all of which were non-performing, having an aggregate UPB of approximately \$2.2 billion and an aggregate market value of underlying properties of \$1.8 billion.
+The aggregate purchase price for these portfolios was \$1.2 billion.